Sharing is caring!

 Insulate Your Plumbing

-The pipes, water heater, and tanks in your RV can freeze if they are not adequately insulated.
-Applying pipe insulation can decrease the risk of frozen pipes.
+The pipes, water hose, water heater, and tanks in your RV can freeze in winter weather if they are not adequately insulated.
+Applying foam pipe insulation can decrease the risk of frozen pipes.
 Wrap your holding tanks and water heater in insulation to help protect against freezing.

-Using heat tape around your pipes can prevent frozen pipes.
+Using heat tape around your water lines can prevent frozen pipes.
 This specialized plumbing tape can be purchased at a home improvement or hardware store.
 The tape is wrapped around the pipe and then plugged into an electrical outlet.
-The tape keeps your pipes warm and helps prevent frozen pipes.
+The tape keeps your pipes warm and helps prevent freezing.

 You can protect your black water tank and keep it from freezing by adding half of a gallon of windshield cleaner to your black water tank every time you empty it.
 The windshield fluid not only prevents freezing but also makes purging easier.